PonderingLoaf/meer/README.md

 I work differently on every project, for games specifically I work with a team of other devs and desginers at [Doubt](https://suvicorp.neocities.org).
 When it comes to my Python suite of games and tools I develop them alone usually when I get bored during classes at school.
 And for Viewpoint I work solo once again because it is meant to be more of my testing grounds for new UI/UX learning and webdev.

 ## What do I know?
-I know multiple langauges (of the programming kind) those being C#, Python, Lua, HTML, CSS, and JS.
-I am learning C++ as well.
-I have developed games in Unity, Unreal Engine Devkit (3)/4/5, and a lesser known engine called Overload Engine.
+I know multiple langauges (of the programming kind) those being Python, Lua, HTML, CSS, with a bit of JS and C#.
+I am learning Java as well.
+I have developed games in Unity, Unreal Engine Devkit/4/5, and a lesser known engine called Overload Engine.